-Oklahoma Car Defect and Malfunction Attorneys
+Oklahoma City Car Defect and Malfunction Attorneys

-If you have been the victim of an automobile collision, and you believe that a car defect or malfunction was the cause of your accident, you may be eligible to receive compensation for your losses.
-Contact the Oklahoma car defect and malfunction attorneys at the Abel Law Firm by calling (405) 239-7046 today to schedule a free initial consultation.
+If you have been the victim of an automobile collision, and you believe that a car defect or malfunction was the cause of your car accident, you may be eligible to receive compensation for your losses.
+Contact the Oklahoma City car defect and malfunction attorneys at Abel Law Firm by calling (405) 239-7046 today to schedule a free initial consultation.

 When you need legal representation because of a car defect case, the attorneys at Abel Law Firm are prepared and determined to help you pursue your claim under Oklahoma law.
-The Abel Law Firm legal team is fully staffed and equipped to help you recover fair compensation.
-With more than 150 years of combined experience, our attorneys can help you with any type of legal claim.
+Our legal team is fully staffed and equipped to help you recover fair compensation.
+Our Oklahoma City car defect and malfunction attorneys can help you with any type of legal claim.
 Our attorneys take each case personally.
-We work tirelessly in order to ensure that each and every client reaches a fair result.
+We work tirelessly to ensure that each and every client reaches a fair result.
 Personal service and attention to detail are what set us apart.

 Our legal team takes a personal approach to each case.
 We get to know you and how your injuries occurred.
 Our team explores all of the legal avenues to make your case successful.
 When you choose our legal team, you’re working with dedicated professionals who keep working until you have a check in your hands.
 It’s a privilege to fight on behalf of car defect and malfunction accident victims.
-Come experience the difference that the Abel Law Firm legal team provides for each client.
+Come experience the difference that Abel Law Firm provides for each client.

 Common Car Defects and Malfunctions

 Recently, automotive defects and malfunctions have received substantial media coverage.
-Unfortunately, while car safety features are more advanced now than ever, manufacturing and design flaws still exist, which can be hazardous for drivers.
+Unfortunately, while car safety features are more advanced than ever, manufacturing and design flaws still exist, which can be hazardous for drivers.
 If you have been injured because of any of the following defects or malfunctions, you may be eligible to receive compensation from the automobile’s manufacturer or distributor:

 - Seat belt injuries